YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 You should get a popup asking you to save the file, go ahead and click on Save File.
 <br/><br/>

-Once the file has downloaded, open up you downloads folder and double click on the MediaCreationToolxxxx.exe to begin installation of the tool.
+Once the file has downloaded, open up your downloads folder and double click on the MediaCreationToolxxxx.exe to begin installation of the tool.

 Note the xxxx is the current version of Windows that the tool will download, and its value will change over time.
 As of this writing it is version 1909.